SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 ## How we teach this
 - Documentation about how to implement custom middleware
-- Explanation of the `ui5-server` middleware concept
+- Explanation of the UI5 Server middleware concept

 ## Drawbacks
-Custom middleware configurations might break with future changes to the `ui5-server` due to reordering of the pre-included middleware.
+Custom middleware configurations might break with future changes to the UI5 Server due to reordering of the pre-included middleware.

 ## Alternatives